At St. Paul’s we offer a mix of traditional and contemporary worship and music in a casual atmosphere.

 St. Paul’s welcomes children!
-Nursery care is available from 8:45 – 10:45 am in the Family Ministry Center.
 We have dedicated soft space located on the right side of the church, and The Garden Room (in back of the sanctuary) where families will find toys and books, and a TV broadcasting the service; an usher will be happy to show you the way.

-At 8:45 am we have Joyful Noise, a 30-minute interactive service for young children and their parents in the Family Ministry Center.
-Every two months we have a Spirit Service which joins our Joyful Noise families with our 9:30 am service to engage and inspire people of all ages.
+On the first Sunday of every month, we have an intergenerational service that combines our Joyful Noise families with our 9:30 am service to engage and inspire people of all ages.

 Will I be able to hear?